brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 This means that they are effectively discard routes.

 That is actually exactly what we expected.
-This is because spine-2-1 received negatively disaggregated routes for the leaves in pod-1 from all superspine routers in plane 1 (i.e. from both super-1-1 and super-1-2):
+This is because spine-2-1 received negatively disaggregated routes for the leaves in pod-1 from all superspine nodes in plane 1 (i.e. from both super-1-1 and super-1-2):

 <pre>